seda-karadeniz/js-tp-navigation/readme.md

-# Boilerplate HTML 5 pour le cours de JavaScript 2019-2020
+# Boilerplate JavaScript
+> A JS boilerplate use at HEPL for DCC.

+* * *

+**Boilerplate_JS** is an educational project, which will be used for `JS` courses.

+**Note:** the school where the course is given, the [HEPL](http://www.provincedeliege.be/hauteecole) from Liège, Belgium, is a french-speaking school.
+From this point, the instruction will be in french.
+Sorry.

+* * *
-Ceci est version très simplifiée inspirée du célèbre [boilerplate html 5](https://html5boilerplate.com/) adapté au cours de JavaScript.
+Ceci est une version très simplifiée inspirée du célèbre [boilerplate html 5](https://html5boilerplate.com/) adapté au cours de JavaScript.

 La compilation des fichiers SCSS et JS se fait à l’aide de [laravel-mix](https://laravel-mix.com/).
 Les fichiers sources se retrouvent dans le dossier `src`.